RTEMS/rtems-docs/eng/glossary.rst

         The standard ISO/IEC 9899:2011.

     CCB
-        An acronym for Change Control Board.
+        This term is an acronym for Change Control Board.

     Doorstop
         `Doorstop <https://github.com/doorstop-dev/doorstop>`_ is a
         requirements management tool.

     EARS
-        An acronym for Easy Approach to Requirements Syntax.
+        This term is an acronym for Easy Approach to Requirements Syntax.

     ELF
-        An acronym for
+        This term is an acronym for
         `Executable and Linkable Format <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_.

     GCC
-        An acronym for `GNU Compiler Collection <https://gcc.gnu.org/>`_.
+        This term is an acronym for `GNU Compiler Collection <https://gcc.gnu.org/>`_.

     GNAT
         *GNAT* is the :term:`GNU` compiler for Ada, integrated into the :term:`GCC`.

     GNU
-        An acronym for `GNU's Not Unix <https://www.gnu.org/>`_.
+        This term is an acronym for `GNU's Not Unix <https://www.gnu.org/>`_.

     interrupt service
         An *interrupt service* consists of an